 Newly elected or appointed justices and judges who chose to become PERS members on or after January 1, 2007, or who had not previously opted into PERS membership, were required to participate in the JBM Program.
-Members required into the JBM program would: return to prior PERS Plan if membership had previously been established; be mandated into Plan 2 and not have a Plan 3 transfer choice, if a new PERS member; accrue the higher multiplier for all judicial service; not contribute to JRA; and not have the option to increase the multiplier for past judicial service.

-There are 2,304 participating employers in PERS as of June 30, 2013.
-Membership in PERS consisted of the following as of the latest actuarial valuation date for the plans of June 30, 2012.
+There are 1,176 participating employers in PERS.
+Membership in PERS consisted of the following as of the latest actuarial valuation date for the plans of June 30, 2012:

 Retirees and Beneficiaries Receiving Benefits 82,242

 Terminated Plan Members Entitled to But Not Yet Receiving Benefits 30,515

 Active Plan Members Vested 106,317

-Active Plan Members Nonvested 29,273
+Active Plan Members Nonvested 44,273

-Total 248,347
+Total 263,347